-• provide 5 or 6 pieces of your own knowledge (recall as it is known).
-There is no source to help you, so you will have to know your stuff.

-- the recall you provide must be relevant to the question - the recall must be correct and accurate - the recall points must explain why something happened - you can provide 5 or 6 straightforward reasons or a smaller number of developed reasons (or a combination of both)

-• There is no need to evaluate these reasons or prioritise them in any order.
+- provide 5 or 6 pieces of your own knowledge (recall as it is known).
+There is no source to help you, so you will have to know your stuff. - the recall you provide must be relevant to the question - the recall must be correct and accurate - the recall points must explain why something happened and/or showing connections between factors. - you can provide 5 or 6 straightforward reasons or a smaller number of developed reasons (or a combination of both) - There is no need to evaluate these reasons or prioritise them in any order